Hays Code: Creation

-In 1929, Catholic layman Martin Quigley (editor of the prominent trade paper Motion Picture Herald) and Jesuit priest Father Daniel A. Lord created a code of standards and submitted it to the studios.
+In 1929, Catholic layman Martin Quigley, editor of the prominent trade paper Motion Picture Herald, and Jesuit priest Father Daniel A. Lord, created a code of standards and submitted it to the studios.
 Lord was particularly concerned with the effects of sound film on children, whom he considered especially susceptible to their allure.
 In February 1930, several studio heads, including Irving Thalberg of Metro-Goldwyn-Mayer, met with Lord and Quigley.
 After some revisions, they agreed to the stipulations of the Code.
 One of the main motivating factors in adopting the Code was to avoid direct government intervention.
-It was the responsibility of the SRC (headed by Colonel Jason S. Joy, a former American Red Cross Executive Secretary) to supervise film production and advise the studios when changes or cuts were required.
+It was the responsibility of the SRC (Studio Relations Committee, precursor to the PCA), headed by Colonel Jason S. Joy, a former American Red Cross Executive Secretary, to supervise film production and advise the studios when changes or cuts were required.
 On March 31, the MPPDA agreed it would abide by the Code.
 The production code was intended to put a limitation on films which were distributed to a large audience, making it more difficult to appeal to all individuals in the audiences.